Corporate Finance Services for your Business

 What makes a business more saleable?

-There are the obvious attractions – rising turnover, profits and cash generation but I want you to consider the bigger picture…
+To make a business more saleable there are the obvious attractions.
+That is rising turnover, profits and cash generation but I want you to consider the bigger picture…

 On my webpage How long does it take to sell a business I wrote about the process.
 The preparation time; marketing the business and negotiating heads of terms.